vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 - ✅ Event generation and queueing
 - ✅ WireGuard client implementation
 - ✅ Telemetry collection (local metrics)
-- ✅ Uses `view-guard-crypto` library for encryption (no duplication)
+- ✅ Uses `crypto/go` library for encryption (no duplication)

 **Dependencies:**
-- Imports `view-guard-crypto/go` as Go module for all encryption operations
+- Imports `crypto/go` from the same meta repo for all encryption operations
-- Imports `view-guard-proto/go` as Go module for gRPC proto stubs
+- Imports `proto/go` from the same meta repo for gRPC proto stubs
-- **Fully buildable independently** - can be cloned and built without meta repo
+- **Fully buildable** as part of the meta repository

 **What's Private (or split):**
 - ❌ License checks or feature flags